Per Albin Hansson: Early life and career

-In opposition to the Conservative – though equally pragmatic and staunchly anti-fascist – Lindman cabinet, Hansson pressed for the introduction of a welfare state rather than wide-scale nationalizations.
-He called his vision Folkhemmet ("the People's Home") in a Riksdag debate in 1928.
+In opposition to the second Lindman cabinet, despite being equally as pragmatic and staunchly anti-fascist, Hansson pressed for the introduction of a welfare state rather than wide-scale nationalizations.
+He called his vision Folkhemmet ("the People's Home") in a Riksdag debate on 18 January 1928.

+The foundation of the home is togetherness and empathy.
+A good home knows no privileged or underprivileged, no favourites and no step-children.
+There no one looks down on another, no one tries to gain advantage at the expense of others, the strong do not oppress or plunder the weak.
+In a good home there is equality, kindness, cooperation, helpfulness.

-Following the fall of Ekman in 1932 due to a corruption scandal involving the recently deceased industrialist Ivar Kreuger, the Social Democrats made gains, which altogether gave them 104 Riksdag seats and 41.7% of the popular vote.
-Though this left them short of a majority, they benefited from the inability of the Liberal parties (themselves unable to form a single faction until 1934), the Conservatives and the Agrarians to form a stable administration of their own.
-This inability gave Hansson his chance.
-He courted and eventually obtained support from the Farmers' League, through promising an agriculture policy favoring the interests of the League (kohandeln), although he stopped short of giving League parliamentarians any cabinet posts.
+In August 1932, with only a few months leading up to the 1932 election, prime minister Ekman resigned over a recently-surfaced corruption scandal involving the recently deceased industrialist Ivar Kreuger.
+The Social Democrats made gains, which altogether gave them 104 Riksdag seats and 41.7% of the popular vote.
+Though this left them short of a majority, the party benefited from the inability of the liberal parties (themselves unable to form a single faction until 1934), the conservatives, and the agrarians to form a stable administration of their own.
+This inability gave Hansson his chance; he courted and eventually obtained support from the Farmers' League through promising an agriculture policy favoring the interests of the League (kohandeln), although he stopped short of giving League parliamentarians any cabinet posts.

-In June 1936, the combined efforts of the Liberals, the Conservatives and the Agrarians brought the Hansson-led government to an end and ensured Hansson's own resignation as prime minister.
-Following Hansson's departure, League chairman Axel Pehrsson-Bramstorp was able to form a three-month "Vacation Cabinet".
-That lasted until the elections in September, which saw a rise in support of the Social Democrats.
-This time Hansson invited certain League members into the cabinet, and Pehrsson-Brahmstorp therefore became Minister of Agriculture.
-The administration enjoyed a substantial parliamentary majority that lasted until 1939.
+In June 1936, combined efforts of the liberals, the conservatives and the agrarians brought the Hansson-led government to an end and ensured Hansson's own resignation as prime minister on 19 June.
+Following Hansson's departure, League chairman Axel Pehrsson-Bramstorp was able to form the three-month "Vacation Cabinet", only lasting up until the elections in September, which saw a rise in support of the Social Democrats.
+This time around, Hansson invited certain League members into his cabinet, and Pehrsson-Brahmstorp became minister of agriculture.
+The administration enjoyed a substantial parliamentary majority that lasted until its resignation three years later in 1939.